Mesily/DataAnalysis-Learning-Projects/README.md

 # Data_Analysis-Learning-Projects
 ---
 I am a graduate of Economics with a strong passion for data analysis, continuously expanding my skills through self-learning.
 My journey in data analytics has enabled me to explore and apply advanced techniques, as demonstrated in my practice projects.
 While I have made significant progress, I am still learning and refining my expertise in data visualization, statistical modeling, and business intelligence.
-Currently, I am versatile in the use of Microsoft-Excel, Power BI, and SQL.
+I am proficient in the use of Microsoft-Excel, Power BI, and SQL.
 My work reflects my commitment to using data-driven insights to solve real-world challenges.

 ## Project Title: Under-Five Child Mortality Rate
 ---